Notable People

 Litt's own site still presents the essential origin story plainly.
 He was a senior speechwriter for President Barack Obama and, in the site's most quoted line, "the comic muse for the president" for his work on the White House Correspondents' Dinner.

-That is not just a brag line.
+That line is more than a brag line.
 It points to the skill that would define his later career.

 Plenty of political writers can explain policy.
 Plenty of comedians can mock politicians.
 Very few people can take institutional language, run it through comic timing, and keep enough moral seriousness intact that the result still sounds like public speech instead of a parody of public speech.